 Destiny Childs was breaking the mold.
 She was only 12 when her father left to grab some smokes at Mondawmin Mall and never came back.
 Maybe he never abandoned his wife and kids after all.
-Maybe he got robbed at gunpoint, shot when he tried to fight back, and his body disposed in the inner harbor, a dumping ground for criminals, the forgotten and the insane.
+Maybe he got robbed at gunpoint, shot when he tried to fight back, and his body disposed in the inner harbor, a dumping ground for criminals, the forgotten and the damned.

 The family struggled to pay rent and moved from one low-income housing to another.
 Her brother was arrested for looting a CVS store after the death of Freddie Gray.
 Last year, she moved in with her fiance, and the future was looking bright until he got locked up for drug trafficking.

 Last year, Destiny broke the glass ceiling and became a certified truck driver, but then a terrible wreck set her back.
 The DOT piss test found traces of marijuana in her system as well as meth and alcohol – that was the end of her driving days.